-As discussed in the introduction, Montgomery and Soundararajan \cite{MR2104891} established the central limit theorem conditionally for primes in a (very) short moving interval, provided that $\frac{H}{\log N} \to \infty$ and $\frac{\log H}{\log N} \to 0$ as $N \to \infty.$ Our Theorem \ref{thm:short}, on the other hand, establishes the central limit theorem conditionally, provided that $h=h(x)=\delta x$ with $\delta=\delta(X)>(\log X)^{-\epsilon}$ for any $\epsilon>0$ in logarithmic scale, however.
-Given the state of affairs, one may ask how the primes in a short moving interval behave in the missing intermediate range.
-In particular, how does the phase transition from natural density to logarithmic density arise?
+As discussed in the introduction, Montgomery and Soundararajan \cite{MR2104891} established a central limit theorem conditionally for primes in a very short moving interval, provided that $\frac{H}{\log N} \to \infty$ and $\frac{\log H}{\log N} \to 0$ as $N \to \infty.$ Our Theorem \ref{thm:short}, on the other hand, establishes a central limit theorem conditionally, provided that $h=h(x)=\delta x$ with $\delta=\delta(X)>(\log X)^{-\varepsilon}$ for any $\varepsilon>0$ in logarithmic scale, however.
+Given the state of affairs, one may ask how primes in a short moving interval behave in the intermediate range.
+In particular, how does the transition from natural to logarithmic density occur?

-In our forthcoming work, we will shift our focus to the ``physical side" and compute the mixed moments of primes in multiple (very) short intervals under a uniform Hardy–Littlewood prime $k$-tuple conjecture.
-Unsurprisingly, the mixed moments coincide with those of a multivariate Gaussian random variable with weak negative correlation.